 Based on curated lists from The Guardian, Flavorwire and more, suggestions from readers on Goodreads, Quora and Reddit, and picks from philosophical fiction authors like Khaled Hosseini, Irvin D. Yalom, Rebecca Goldstein and Daniel Quinn, here is a roundup of the 105 best philosophical novels ever written.
 To compile the final rankings, I assigned a weighted score to each novel appearing on a previous list and combined these scores with votes from readers and authors to produce a cumulative score that distinguished 105 novels as standouts from the pack of over 400 novels that garnered at least one vote.
 (Books in a series were considered a single entity and are listed by the title of the first book in the series.
 Categories of books are just for fun and do not reflect anything about a book’s ranking.)

-As a bonus feature, I’ve produced two downloads: 1) the favorite works of philosophical fiction from eleven contemporary philosophical fiction authors and 2) a one-page PDF shopping guide to The 105 Best Philosophical Novels.
+As a bonus feature, I’ve produced two downloads: 1) the favorite works of philosophical fiction from twelve contemporary philosophical fiction authors and 2) a one-page PDF shopping guide to The Best Philosophical Novels.
 You can access both of these free resources below.
 And now, on with the list!
+Honorable Mention

 105. The Handmaid’s Tale by Margaret Atwood (1985)